 Plant Fall Flowers

-Planting mums, pansies, asters, and ornamental cabbage for an eye-catching display of fall flowers.
-Seasonal flowers are one of the best ways to update your home for the season.
+Planting mums, pansies, asters, and ornamental cabbage for a beautiful display of fall flowers.
 This is also the perfect time to plant spring bulbs like tulips and daffodils for the spring.
 Gardening is an activity that the whole family can participate in, and it’s a great way to spend a sunny fall afternoon outdoors.

 Create a Fall-Themed Craft Day

 Fall crafts are a great way to celebrate the season.
 Gather your supplies—think leaves, twigs, acorns, pinecones, paint, glue, and paper—and set up a crafting station.
-Or pick up some fall crafts at your local art store, or Target.
-Mondo Llama makes the best fall and halloween crafts, and most are around $5!
 We love these gem art kits, too.

 fall activities